thhung/tfrecords/README.md

 # tfrecords

 Recommend to run with python >= 3.6

+For prebuilted tensorflow >=1.6, please make sure that your CPU supports AVX otherwise you will get error: Illegal Instructions.

+Tested with python 3 and tensorflow 1.8.

 Convenience functions to create tfrecords that can be used with classification, detection and keypoint localization systems.
 The [create_tfrecords.py](create_tfrecords.py) file will help create the correct tfrecords to feed into those systems.